-Year 10 Specialist Science or AEP Science - C Grade or Exam 50+%, or Year 10 General Science - A Grade; Exam 65+%.
+Year 10 Specialist Science Grade C or Exam 50%, or AEP Science Grade C or Exam 50%, or Year 10 General Science Grade A or Exam 65%.

 The ATAR Earth and Environmental Science course provides students with opportunities to explore the theories and evidence that frame our understanding of Earth's origins and history as well as the dynamic and interdependent nature of Earth's processes, environments and resources.